ted-repo/ted-repo/README.md

 - 👋 Hi, I’m Otedola Ishola
 - 👀 I’m interested in Azure/GCP cloud/devops engineering, data engineering, and project management.
-- 🌱 I’m currently working on a Azure policy as code project using Terraform and Github Actions.
+- 🌱 I’m working on an Azure management applications project using Azure ARM Template.
-- 💞️ I’m looking to collaborate on Python related projects.
+- 💞️ I’m looking to collaborate on Python-related projects.
 - 📫 You can reach me via [linkedin](www.linkedin.com/in/otedola-ishola)

 <!---